“Education stands as the vital key that opens the path to freedom, knowledge, and responsibility.”

 Kimberly HAVLICEK

-Kimberly Havlicek brings over 20 years of philanthropic leadership, championing youth programs that foster engagement and opportunity.
-A dedicated advocate for children’s welfare in Palm Beach, she combines strategic insight with compassion to drive lasting impact.
-Widely recognized for uniting communities around shared purpose, Kimberly continues to inspire service and expand opportunities for underserved youth.
+Kimberly Havlicek brings more than 20 years of philanthropic leadership, advancing youth programs that foster engagement, empowerment, and opportunity.
+A passionate advocate for children’s welfare, she combines strategic vision with compassion to create meaningful, lasting impact.
+Through her work, Kimberly continues to strengthen communities and inspire initiatives that support the growth and potential of young people.

 • A black and white photo of a woman with long dark hair, smiling faintly, wearing a white top and a necklace with a pearl pendant.